|1||DO YOU FEED ANTIBIOTICS OR GROWTH HORMONES?

 |6||WHY DO YOU INSIST UPON PUREBRED BLACK ANGUS CATTLE FOR YOUR BEEF?

 To finish on grass, you need an animal with different genetics than what confinement feedlots use to grain finish.
-Purebred Black Angus has specific characteristics that contribute to consistency, flavor and tenderness.
+Purebred Black Angus have specific characteristics that contribute to consistency, flavor and tenderness.
 Such as: maternal instincts, smaller frames, deeper heart girth, higher intra-muscular fat (IMF).
 HEALTHY OMEGA 3 --- IS IN THE FAT OF THE ANIMAL.
 WE ARE GRASSED UP AND ANGUS TO GO!

 |7||HAS YOUR FARM RECEIVED SPECIAL RECOGNITION?|